Coronavirus: Advice for Wedding Businesses

 Watch the full announcement on the BBC website.

 Should you encourage your couples to postpone their wedding?

 If their wedding is in the next 3 weeks, this is the only option.
-For weddings in the next 3 months it is very strongly advised to reduce any possible liability.
+For weddings in March to June 2020 it is very strongly advised to reduce any possible liability.
 It is likely that neither your business insurance NOR the couples’ wedding insurance will cover Coronavirus, postponing has to be the only sensible option to reduce liability for both parties.